coderben2017/starter-vue-iview/README.md

 # Starter of Vue and iView

-This project is build for Vue.js 2 + vue-router + iView 3 + ...
+This project is build for Vue.js 2 + vue-router + iView 3 + Vuex 3 ...

 ## Install
 ```bush